 - Do you have experience in installing software and devices?

-The most important thing is to keep cryptocurrencies as safe as possible.
-Don’t keep cryptocurrencies on exchanges just for fun if you don’t need them for active trading.
+The most important thing is to keep bitcoins as safe as possible.
+Don’t keep your funds on exchanges for no reason if you don’t need them for active trading.

 Whatever wallet you use, test it first with small transactions.
-Make sure you know how to transfer coins out of the wallet as well.
-If you use a hardware wallet, it can be smart to also try resetting the wallet with a small amount.
-You can then be sure that you know how to restore your wallet if it’s ever needed
+Ensure you also know how to transfer coins out of the wallet.
+If you use a hardware wallet, it can also be smart to try resetting it with a small amount.
+You can then be sure that you know how to restore your wallet if it’s ever needed.

-You can find lots of user guides on YouTube about all popular Bitcoin wallets.
+You can find many user guides on YouTube about all popular Bitcoin wallets.

-Nowadays it is also possible to invest in Bitcoin, e.g. through ETF products or indirectly by buying shares of certain “Bitcoin companies”.
+Nowadays, investing in Bitcoin, e.g., through ETF products or indirectly by buying shares of certain “Bitcoin companies,” is also possible.
 This eliminates the risk of losing bitcoins.
-Find out more about different types of investment in this article.
+This article explains different types of investment.